Imoeka1/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-function that checks for digit
+function that multiplies two integers